KirovAir/minirigs-reveng/README.md

 # Minirigs reverse engineering

 I absolutely ❤️ my minirigs but the app can use some polishing.
-I't time to change that.
+It's time to change that.
 My first step is to provide some proper documentation of the protocol the speakers use.
 After that let's start some app building. :)

 # Roadmap